 a.
 General Grading and Evaluation Policy.
-MIFs listed are minimum stage/phase completion standards per maneuver.
-Students who consistently perform at the absolute minimum standard through multiple stages/phases may not possess the skills required to complete follow-on training.
-A MIF is designed to allow for minimum performance in a specific area with the understanding that performance above the minimum MIF will offset the weak area.
+MIFs listed are minimum block completion standards per maneuver.
+Students who consistently perform at the absolute minimum standard through multiple blocks of training may not possess the skills required to complete follow-on training.
+MIF is designed to allow for minimum performance in a specific area, with the understanding that performance in other areas above the minimum MIF, will offset the weak area.